banchan86/BonVision_env_dev/docs/articles/logging.md

 # Logging

-* Shawn's note - I was unable to find examples of when one would use `EventLogger` in place of `FrameEventLogger`, some clarification on that might be helpful.

 By 'Logging' we refer to saving information relavant for the experiment.
 In general, there are four kinds of data one might want to log during an experiment:
 - Duration of the experiment and timing of each frame
 - When were the stimuli presented